gitter-lab/hiv1-aurkb/Scripts/README.md

 - `environment.yml` - conda environment file specifying both Python and R dependencies
 - `limma_test.R` - R script used to run limma in both analyses
 - `mass_spec_analysis.py` - Python script used only in the wild type analysis
-- `volcano.py` - Python script for generating figures not currently included in the main `.sh` scripts
+- `volcano.py` - Python script for generating volcano plot figures